LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/AnIntroductionToMachineLearningWithScikitLearn.md

 These enhancements make scikit-learn 1.7 more powerful and user-friendly while maintaining backward compatibility with code written for earlier versions.

 **Note:** scikit-learn 1.7 supports Python versions 3.10 to 3.13, with experimental support for free-threaded CPython.
-Version 1.7.2 also adds support for Python 3.14.
+Version 1.7.2 of scikit-learn also adds support for Python 3.14.

 ---

-This original version of this tutorial was written by scikit-learn developers under the [BSD License](https://opensource.org/license/BSD-3-clause).
+This [original version of this tutorial](https://scikit-learn.org/1.4/tutorial/basic/tutorial.html) was written by scikit-learn developers under a [BSD License](https://opensource.org/license/BSD-3-clause).

 ---

-The code examples and text were updated for scikit-learn version 1.7 by Brian Bird using Claude Sonet 4, 10/19/2025
+The code examples and text were updated for scikit-learn version 1.7 by Brian Bird using Claude Sonet 4, 10/19/2025.

 ---